Blazemeter/taurus/site/dat/docs/Proxy2JMX.md

 3.4 add your path ("c:\chromedriver") to previous value (and don't forget about path separator `;`) 3.5 save changes.
 4. don't run taurus from Admin account or Admin terminal
-5. don't hardcode the path to chromedriver.exe in your scripts.
+5. don't hardcode the path to chromedriver.exe in your scripts Take note: as proxy2jmx uses own proxy it doesn't support top level [proxy option](ConfigSyntax.md#Top-Level-Settings).

 ### MacOS
 Auto setup in MacOS is currently not implemented.